nate-hart-di/auto-sbm/README.md

 ## ℹ️ More Help

-- Run `sbm --help` for all commands and options.
+- Run `sbm -h` for all commands and options.
 - For issues, ask in the team chat or open an issue in this repo.